 Milwaukee County Economic Development Division.
 The Milwaukee County Economic Development Division is responsible for development associated with land owned by Milwaukee County (through development agreements, restrictive deeds, options to purchase and the like), negotiating easements across County lands, the disposition of property forfeited to the County, and the development of public policy as it relates to economic development.
-This internship is thus focused on transactional lawyering, most especially contract drafting and the preparation of planning legal documentation.
+This internship is focused on transactional lawyering, most especially contract drafting and the preparation of planning legal documentation.
 It also may include opportunities for researching public policy issues associated with economic development.
 Prerequisite: Contracts.
-Contract Drafting or Economic Development course preferred but not required.
-Note: This internship will be primarily in a remote mode.
+A preference will be given to students who have completed the Contract Drafting course or the Community and Economic Development course.
+Note: This internship is primarily in a remote mode.